Wind-River/meta-lat/README.md

 ## Dependencies

-This layer depends on the openembedded-core, meta-openembedded, meta-intel and meta-virtualization.
+This layer depends on the poky, meta-openembedded and meta-virtualization.

 This layer depends on:
 ```
-URI: git://git.openembedded.org/openembedded-core
+URI: git://git.pokylinux.org/poky.git
 branch: master
 revision: HEAD